 If you have items checked out from the UIUC Library that have run out of renewals, you can request that we check the items in and check them back out to you.
 This resets the loan date as though you had checked the items out for the first time.
 To do this, we first need to verify that the items are still in your possession.
-As long as the items haven't reached "Lost" status, you can provide that verification through one of the following options:
+As long as the items haven't reached "Lost" status, you can provide that verification through either of the following options:

 Please note that in some situations, we cannot offer this service.
 This includes items checked out by I-Share patrons and recalled items checked out by any patrons.